 I get to work across many platforms including iOS, Android, Windows Phone, macOS, Windows and the web.
 Here are some of the projects I’ve worked on so far:

 WhatsApp got its start as an app where you could share a text status of what you are up to for your contacts to see.
 The new version of Status replaces the text-based status with rich photo, video and GIF updates.

 We built a simple and robust privacy model so you can control who sees your updates as well as who’s updates you see.
-They last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.
+The updates last for 24 hours and are fully encrypted end-to-end just like all your conversations on WhatsApp.

-You can now swipe right on a message to reply to it quickly.
+On iOS, you can now swipe right on a message to reply to it quickly.
 A simple interaction which allows you to have conversations much more fluidly.

 Text Status is a new feature that makes it easy to share creative text-based status updates.
 The updates are extremely fast to create, send and receive.
 You can change the background color and font of any Text Status as well as add emoji characters.

 When you return to a group that has a lot of new messages, you can now instantly scroll to your mentions and replies.